-This week, we discover their stories and celebrate the Women of ESSEC SMIB in line with International Women’s Day!
+In this series, we discover their stories and celebrate the Women of ESSEC SMIB!

 Tell us about your background and career path.